-The entire project will require a site of approximately 30Ha, this area being enclosed by three 4m high fences.
+The entire project for the construction of a new substation will require a site of approximately 30Ha whilst for the extension of the existing Marang substation approximately 10 hectares will be required.
+This area being enclosed by three 4m high fences.

 A level or stepped platform will be created with a buffer zone inside the fence.

 On the outskirts of this area will be several terminal gantries which are the termination points for the various set of lines entering or leaving the substation.
 These structures will be approximately 45 meters tall.
 The greater area of the platform will be taken up by the bus bar structures which will be up to a maximum of 27m in height, 2 x 500MVA 400/132kV transformers, other equipment and equipment buildings that will be approximately 13m in height.
 This includes a number of fire safety walls.